rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

     <img src ="/images/create.gif">
 </figure>

-we are going to use <a href="http://beta.atmospherejs.com/package/bootstrap-flatly" target="_blank"> <strong>bootstrap-flatly</strong></a> theme for ui and CoffeeScript as template manager..
+we are going to use <a href="http://beta.atmospherejs.com/package/bootstrap-flatly" target="_blank"> <strong>bootstrap-flatly</strong></a> theme for ui and CoffeeScript to write template manager..

 <figure>
   <img src ="/images/coffee-bootstrap.gif">